equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

 ## EX-3: Presentations

-Each group present their threats with strategies, fixes and pros/cons
+Each group present their threats

+- Threats
+  - Strategies
+  - Fix ideas
+  - Pros/Cons
+- How were the Security Requirements used?

 <hr>